 WordPress is a content management powerhouse and well-known for convenient functionality, great theme offerings and great plugins.
-Now there’s one more reason to like WordPress: the Multisite option.
+Now there’s one more reason to like WordPress – the Multisite option, known as WordPress Multisite.

 WordPress Multisite has been around since the early development stages of 3.0.
 Multisite is a feature that enables you to manage a network of websites from one place.
 This network can extend from one or two sites to millions.
 For example, Edublogs, an education blog, manages content for 3 million sites using Multisite.
 WordPress itself hosts close to 37 million sites using this feature.
 That’s impressive!

 Multisite is very useful, and probably necessary, for those who need to make similar edits or upload content onto several sites of a network at once.
-If you are a web developer or a digital content marketer, here are several excellent reasons why you should use WordPress Multisite:
+If you are a web developer or a digital content marketer, here’s several excellent reasons why you should use WordPress Multisite:

 When you use Multisite, you can create as many sites as you like under one URL.
 All these sites will use the same theme, plugins and have access from a single hosting account.
 The domain names for the subsites will be based on the original URL.

 Our client Qube Global, a London-based global software company needed web content for their offices located around the world.
 They have one website design, different country-specific URLs, but similar content.
 Hosting multiple sites using different accounts would be confusing and time-consuming.
 So, we built Qube a solution using Multisite for their main website which enabled them to publish content on different country sites at the same time!

 If you host several sites with different accounts, you will have to install WordPress for each site separately.
 If you have a thousand different sites, do you really want to install WordPress a thousand times?
 Obviously not.
 With Multisite, you only need to install WordPress once for the hosting site.
 One time install, and you can host a million sites if you want.